ElliotMadsen-COMP/home-soc-lab/README.md

 This error tells me Let's Encrypt cannot find my domain.
 But why?
 I just configured the port forwarding and my domain works in a browser.
 I could even access the site through its IP address.

-To troubleshoot this issue I used *nslookup http://wobetsworld.duckdns.org*
+To troubleshoot this issue I used *nslookup domain_name*

 ![incorrect nslookup](screenshots/wrong_ip_configured_for_webserver.png)